ricardojmendez/memento/README.md

 Memento started as an experiment on introspection - private note-taking for thoughts you may want to revisit in the future.

 It's a work in progress, alpha experimental project.
+Features are likely to change

 [![build status](https://gitlab.com/Numergent/memento/badges/master/build.svg)](https://gitlab.com/Numergent/memento/commits/master)